top of page

 13 For [God made] the promise to Abraham and to his seed that they would inherit the world, not through [obedience to] the Law [which had not yet been given], but through the righteousness of faith.
 [Because of Abraham’s obedience through faith, God gave Abraham increasingly great promises - that he would receive all the land he was on (Genesis 12:7), that his descendants would be as numerous as the sand or stars (Genesis 13:14-17), that he would be the father of many nations (Genesis 17:4), and that the whole earth would be blessed through his descendants (Genesis 22:15-18).]
 14 For if they were heirs through law, then faith is of no value and the promise worthless.
 [The point is that the promises were obtained because God was faithful and Abraham trusted God’s promises.]

-15 [In fact, if you seek to be justified by the Law, you will find] the Law produces punishment instead [of righteousness][When we try to satisfy the Law but fall short of full obedience, our God who is holy, penalizes us when we break the commands of the Law.]
+15 [In fact, if you seek to be justified by the Law, you will find] the Law produces punishment instead [of righteousness][When we try to satisfy the Law but fall short of full obedience, we must receive the punishment specified in the Law.]
 But when there is no law, there can be no breaking of the law.
 16 That’s why God determined that righteousness would be through faith, so that it would be his gift [rather than our effort which is destined to fail].
 That allowed all of Abraham’s descendants to receive the promise – not only those who follow the Law, but also those who follow Abraham in faith.
 Abraham is therefore father of all of us [both Jew and non-Jew alike who walk in faith].

 The faith that makes us righteous